thunkable/docs-thunkable-com/components/storage/fusion-tables.md

 #### **Thunkable for Android **❤

-# Firebase DB
+# Fusion Tables

 ---

-Tiny Web DB is a non-visible component that communicates with a Web service to store and retrieve information.

-**Important Note** This database was created initial for prototyping and the data is public to all other users.
-We highly recommend using an alternate database like Firebase DB or Spreadsheets for storing and retrieving data in the cloud
+Fusion Tables is a powerful database component that lets you store, share and query large data sets in a cloud powered by Google.

 ---